Large deviations asymptotics for unbounded additive functionals of diffusion processes

-In this subsection, we state two key results---Lemma~\ref{semi-exponential-property-cycles} and Proposition~\ref{counting-process-asymptotics}---used subsequently in the proof of our main result---Theorem~\ref{asympotics-for-cal-A}.
-We start with a detailed road map of the proof of the most important component, that is, the tail asymptotics for $C_1^\delta$ established in Lemma~\ref{semi-exponential-property-cycles}; its full proof is contained in Sections~\ref{continuity-properties-V} and~\ref{proof-lemma-21}.
+In this subsection, we state a key result---Lemma~\ref{semi-exponential-property-cycles} ---used subsequently in the proof of our main result---Theorem~\ref{asympotics-for-cal-A}.
+We start with a detailed road map of the proof of the tail asymptotics for $C_1^\delta$ established in Lemma~\ref{semi-exponential-property-cycles}; its full proof is contained in Sections~\ref{continuity-properties-V} and~\ref{proof-lemma-21}.